Sequences of Coin Flips, Hamming Cubes, and Ultrafilters

 We can define a metric $d$ on the cube using this notion of distance and thus, define Hamming balls as well.
 A closed ball of radius $r$ centered at some vertex is simply the set of all vertices that are a distance of at most $r$ from the center.

 Now, a yes/no question splits the vertices into two disjoint sets, $Y$ and $N$, where $Y$ contains the sequences to which an answer “yes” is supplied to your question and similar for $N$ and an answer of “no.” Well, okay, this isn’t quite true.
 Let’s suppose you ask, “Is the sky blue?” and I say “yes.”
 This question did not give you any information about my sequence and does not split the cube into two disjoint sets.
 Despite this, we still see that: each coin flip to generate my sequence was independent so the expected value of getting the first match is $\dfrac{1}{2}(1+0)$ and the same is true for all the rest.
-Thus, the expected value is $n$ in the situation where no information is gained from a question.
+Thus, the expected value for a submission is $n$ in the situation where no information is gained from a question.

 Now consider the question Q2 from Claim 2 above.
 Note that for every element of $Y$ (has an even number of $H$), all of its nearest neighbors (vertices of distance 1 away) are in the set $N$.
 And vice versa: every element of $N$ has nearest neighbors being elements of $Y$.
 In other words, $Y$ and $N$ are completely mixed together and each is completely disconnected in the sense that no element of $Y$ is connected to another element of $Y$ by a single edge (same for $N$).
 If we think about it, the even/odd parity of a sequence depends only on the last coin flip which is 50/50 for heads or tails.
 The expected number of matches for any submitted sequence is $n$!
 Though we do actually gain information about my secret sequence, it doesn’t help at all with increasing the expected value.